AdoraNwodo/country-api/Architecture.md

    - **Interactions**:
      - The API Layer queries this service to fetch country data when it is not available in the cache.

+###  5. **Middleware Layer**
+  - **Description**: A layer of middleware that processes HTTP requests and responses.
+It includes custom middleware for tasks such as global error handling and serving standard JSON responses.
+  - **Key Features**:
+      - **Global Error Handling**: Custom middleware captures 404 errors and other exceptions, providing informative JSON responses to users This middleware provides a friendly message at invalid URLs.
+This goal of this is to guide users to valid endpoints and documentation.
+  - **Interactions**: It sits between the API Layer and the request/response cycle for validation.

 ### 5. **CI/CD Pipeline (GitHub Actions)**
    - **Description**: Automated workflows that handle the build, test, and Azure deployment processes.
    - **Key Features**: